Antibody Structure & Biosimilars Comparability Analysis Services

 • Assessing the comparability of a biosimilar antibody and its reference product.

-For antibody-antigen co-crystallization, please find below a list of our FastLane™ Premium library extracellular proteins targeted by therapeutic antibodies.
-These proteins are available in our laboratory for immediate co-crystallization.
-You can view the full list of FastLane™ structures on our crystallography services page.
+For antibody-antigen co-crystallization, please find below a list of our FastLane™ Premium and FastLane™ Standard extracellular proteins targeted by therapeutic antibodies.
+The proteins from the Premium list are available in our laboratory for immediate co-crystallization, while those from the standard list can be expressed and crystallized within a few weeks.
+You can also view the complete list of FastLane™ structures.

 GeneProtein